 On 1 July 2007, the Group adopted the policy of recognising its proportionate interest in the assets, liabilities, revenues and expenses of jointly controlled entities within each applicable line item of the financial statements.
 All such interests were previously recognised using the equity method.
-Comparative figures for 2007 that were affected by the policy change have been restated.
-The calculation of the number of ordinary shares used in the computation of basic earnings per share is the aggregate of the weighted average number of shares held by the Billiton Limited and BHP Billiton Plan Trust and the BHP Bonus Equity Plan Trust and adjusting for the BHP Billiton Limited bonus share repurchase scheme and the Billiton Employee Share Ownership Plan Trust and the BHP Bonus Equity Plan Trust and adjusting for the BHP Billiton Limited bonus share is sue.
+Comparative figures for 2007

+The calculation of the number of ordinary shares used in the computation of basic earnings per share is the aggregate of the weighted average number of ordinary shares outstanding during the period of BHP Billiton Limited and BHP Billiton Plc after deduction of the weighted average number of shares held by the Billiton share repurchase scheme and the Billiton Employee Share Ownership Plan Trust and the BHP Bonus Equity Plan Trust and adjusting for the BHP Billiton Limited bonus share issue.
 Included in the calculation of fully diluted earnings per share are shares contingently issuable under Employee Share Ownership Plans.

+Underlying EBIT is profit from operations, excluding the effect of exceptional items.
+See section 3.3 for more information about this measure, including a reconciliation to profit from operations.

-Underlying EBIT is profit from operations, excluding the effect of exceptional items before taxation and excluding third party production, divided by revenue from Group production.
+Underlying EBIT margin is profit from operations, excluding the effect of exceptional items before taxation and excluding third party production, divided by revenue from Group production.
 See section 3.3 for more information about this measure.

-See section 10 for glossary definitions. ''mprovements to IFRSs 2009'/AASB 2009-4 'Amendments to Australian Accounting Standards arising from the Annual Improvements Project' and AASB 2009-5 'Further Amendments to Australian Accounting Standards arising from the Annual Improvement to classify expenditures which do not result in a recognised asset as a cash flows for all comparative figures to 2011.
+See section 10 for glossary definitions.

+'Improvements to IFRSs 2009'/AASB 2009-4 'Amendments to Australian Accounting Standards arising from the Annual Improvements Project' and AASB 2009-5 'Further Amendments to Australian Accounting Standards arising from the Annual Improvements Project' include a requirement to classify expenditures which do not result in a recognised asset as a cash flow from operating activities.
+This has resulted in exploration cash flows which are not recognised as assets being reclassified from net investing cash flows to net operating cash flows for all comparative figures to 2011.